Biswas57/chiron/vm_deployment.md

 Configure your VM with a static IP address, IP gateway, Name Server and Netmask.

+Install latest Rocky Linux ISO and create a user called `chiron` with sudo permission.

 TODO: add ova stuff

 ### 1. Install Required Packages